CalcagnoLoic/CalcagnoLoic/README.md

 After 7 months of intensive training at [becode](https://becode.org/fr/apprendre/developpeur-web-junior/) and 3 months of internship at [I-care](https://www.icareweb.com/fr/), I'm looking for a job as a Developer Junior.

 <p>During the training, I was confronted with various frontend and backend issues.
-I went towards the backend and in particular Python.
-During my internship, I was able to deepen my knowledge with a project focused on data engineering.
-My job was to create a data pipeline to send only updated data to the database.
-An artificial intelligence implementation was also added to the pipeline.
-I was also able to do some cybersecurity with Google autenthification.</p>
+I am currently looking for a job as a junior developer to put everything I have learned into practice.
+I am looking for both frontend and backend.</p>

+You can find in my [portfolio](https://portfolio-calcagno-loic.netlify.app/) the achievements I am most proud of.

 <p align="center">
   <a href="https://www.linkedin.com/in/loic-calcagno/">